build-on-aws/content/livestreams/build-on-answered/2023-08-16/index.md

 2. [Show tables, describe tables equivalent in redshift?](https://stackoverflow.com/questions/18733385/show-tables-describe-tables-equivalent-in-redshift)
 3. [Amazon redshift: bulk insert vs COPYing from s3](https://stackoverflow.com/questions/25454477/amazon-redshift-bulk-insert-vs-copying-from-s3)

-## Do you have ideas for questions we should review on future shows?
+## Do you have feedback and/or ideas for questions we should review on future shows?

 Let us know [HERE](https://www.pulse.aws/survey/B1J8HOF5)